mtiller/ModelicaBook/text/source/behavior/discrete/sampling.rst

    :language: modelica
    :lines: 2-

-Now, instead of relying on ``when`` clause, we use an enhanced version of the ``sample`` function where the first argument is an expression to evaluate to determine the sampled value and the second argument is used to tell us when to evaluate it.
+Now, instead of relying on ``when`` statement, we use an enhanced version of the ``sample`` function where the first argument is an expression to evaluate to determine the sampled value and the second argument is used to tell us when to evaluate it.
 Let's work through these lines one by one and discuss them.
 First we have:

 .. literalinclude:: /ModelicaByExample/DiscreteBehavior/SynchronousSystems/SamplingWithClocks.mo
    :language: modelica